-The Police nor the Courts are Obligated to tell you of the many hidden penalties for Speeding Tickets
+The Police nor the Courts are obligated to tell you about all the penalties for speeding tickets.

 Speeding Ticket Penalties